heig-vd-dai-course/heig-vd-dai-course/21-web-infrastructures/PRESENTATION.md

 ## What will you do next?

-In the next session, you will learn the following topics:
+In the next chapter, you will learn the following topics:

 - TODO